Scams targeting Queenslanders

 - If you receive multiple calls, or are sent documentation to complete, please report it online.
 This form will ask you to provide the details of the CCIF company that contacted you.
 You will usually receive a reply within 48 hours, containing a Queensland Police reference number.
 Information provided will be used by Police to investigate CCIF, and you may be contacted for further information.

 - If you have given money to a suspected CCIF company, you will need to lodge a police report.
-Contact Policelink or attend your nearest police station.
+Contact Policelink or visit your nearest police station.

 Fake calls using Office of Fair Trading name